 - Why the applicant is interested in an internship with the BHEC

-- Why the applicant is applying for a specific internship opportunity
+- Why the applicant is applying for a specific internship (see descriptions)

 - What the applicant hopes to achieve from the experience

-- What the applicant believes he/she can contribute
+- What strengths the applicant believes he/she can contribute

 - Resume or CV

-Support the BHEC staff with the summer events and the annual fundraiser, L’Chaim.
+Support the BHEC staff with summer events like the summer teacher workshops reception and the BHEC annual fundraiser, L’Chaim.